Luowaterbi/code_pt_data_filtering/README.md

 ## Requirements
 - Python version: `python>=3.7`

-You can install the required packages with the following command:
+You can install the required packages with the following commands:
 ```bash
 pip install -r requirements.txt
 ```